 Written by: Parcel Pending

 As we enter the next phase of the COVID-19 pandemic, both employers and employees are determining how best to create a hybrid working model.
-Here’s how to combine the best of remote work with the logistics of a physical office space to create a hybrid office design that truly works for improving office efficiency.
+Here’s how to combine the best of remote work with the logistics of a physical office space to create a hybrid office design that truly works for implementing and improving office efficiency.

 The Need for Remote Work is a Reality